jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 Review Questons Chapter 09

-1) What user account has superuser privillege in Linux?
+1) What user account has superuser privilege in Linux?
 a. ```sudo```
 b. ```su```
 c. ```superuser```